-Who was Hypnos?
+Who Was Hypnos?

 Hypnos is perceived as a calm and gentle god.
 He is known as the god of sleep in Greek mythology.
 Also, Hypnos was a male god.
 He was the son of the powerful goddess of the night, who goes by the name of Nyx.
 Although initially thought of as the fatherless son of Nyx, Hypnos was later believed to be fathered by Erebus.

 As a winged god, Hypnos lived on the island of Lemnos: a Greek island that is still inhabited to this day.
 The Greek god of sleep induced sleep in mortals through a touch of his magic wand.
-Another way in which he let people fall asleep was through fanning them with his mighty wings.
+Another way in which he let people fall asleep was by fanning them with his mighty wings.

 Hypnos and the Ancient Greeks

-An example of Hypnos relevance is The Oracle of Delphi, a high priestess who was believed to be the messenger of the Greek god Apollo.
+An example of Hypnos’ relevance is The Oracle of Delphi, a high priestess who was believed to be the messenger of the Greek god Apollo.
 She would send herself into a dreamlike state to receive Apollo’s replies to the questions posed by those who had traveled to his temples.
 Hypnos would, indeed, be the one who brought her these messages.

 Hypnos in Greek mythology

 Like many other Greek gods and Goddesses, the story of Hypnos has been elaborated on in Homer’s epic poem Iliad.
 The story of Hypnos as described by Homer surrounds the tricking of Zeus, the Greek god of thunder.
 In particular, Hypnos tricked Zeus in two separate instances.
-Both instances were aimed to help the Danaans win the Trojan war.
+Both instances were aimed to help the Danaans win the Trojan War.

 Changing the Course of the Trojan War

 But, why did she want her husband to sleep?
-Basically, Hera didn’t agree with the way in which the events of the Trojan war came together and ended.
+Basically, Hera didn’t agree with the way in which the events of the Trojan War came together and ended.
 She became furious with the fact that Heracles sacked the city of the Trojans.

 This wasn’t the case with Zeus, he actually thought it was a good outcome.
-His excitement towards the outcome of the war was rooted in fatherly love, since Heracles was Zeus’ son.
+His excitement towards the outcome of the war was rooted in fatherly love since Heracles was Zeus’ son.

 The First Sleep of Zeus

 By assuring that Zeus was in a state of unconsciousness towards her actions, Hera was enabled to machinate against Heracles.
-With that, she wanted to change the course of the Trojan war, or at least punish Heracles for his … victory?
+With that, she wanted to change the course of the Trojan War, or at least punish Heracles for his … victory?
 A bit petty, so it seems.
 But anyway, Hera unleashed angry winds over the oceans during Heracles’ home voyage, when he was returning from Troy.

 Eventually, however, Zeus awoke and found out about the actions of both Hypnos and Hera.
-He was furiated and started his quest to take revenge on Hypnos first.
+He was infuriated and started his quest to take revenge on Hypnos first.
 But, the Greek god of sleep was able to hide with his mother Nyx in her cave.